 With my parents at our son Rohan Dalal's graduation event in June 2013

 oGoing Local Business Network for Small Business Community.
 "My goal is to grow oGoing to over 100,000 local businesses in 2017, and make oGoing a killer marketing and networking platform for small business.
 Interested in joining me on the oGoing journey?
-I am looking for partners, investors, advisers & management team.
+I am looking for partners, investors and advisrers.
 Shoot me an email at ceo at ogoing dot biz or call me at 949-910-0615 ."
 Sanjay B Dalal, CEO, oGoing

 I authored the Definitive Guide and Innovation eBook on Creativity And Innovation in Business, downloaded by over 1,000 corporations and organizations around the world including HP, Pepsi, Hallmark, Cleveland Clinic, EDS, Ericsson, Best Buy, University of California, Irvine, Indian Institute of Sciences, LG Electronics, Nokia, J&J, TATA and many more.
 In 2006, I started my blog on Creativity and Innovation Driving Business, and that led to writing the eBook!
 I am humbled and grateful that so many leading organizations and universities have downloaded my eBook, and are using the key tenets to drive creativity and innovation at their business.
 My next eBook on Apple & Steve Jobs - Apple's Innovation Strategy was also well-received and downloaded by over 1,000 innovators and entrepreneurs.
 Steve Jobs' passion, focus and leadership inspired me to innovate and work hard towards making oGoing a valuable service for SMB!
 I also authored the WOW Product Guide - Creating Amazing Products for your customers NOW on Amazon.com.

-Sanjay likes to stay involved in local community activities.
-He is currently the digital marketing chair and member of executive board for TiE SoCal, and helping the team with marketing strategy and growth.
+I like to stay involved in local community activities.
+I am currently the digital marketing chair and member of executive board for TiE SoCal, and helping the team with marketing strategy and growth.
 "Our goal is to jumpstart strong entrepreneurship in Southern California."
-He was the co-founder of Startup America Orange County in 2012, that helped inspire and connect a few hundred startups during our launch year.
-He was the board member of Asian Business Association of Orange County for three years, and President-Elect for 2012 - during his volunteer role, his team inspired and educated over 2,500 small businesses in Orange County.
-He an an active member of OCTANe, TiE SoCal, and past member of the Irvine Chamber of Commerce, and past Rotarian - Rotary Club of Newport-Irvine.
-He was the New Generations & Youth Services Director of my Rotary club.
-He was the Secretary of School Site Council at Turtle Rock Elementary School (2007-10) & Treasurer of Turtle Rock Elementary School PTA (2009-10).
-He was the Fine Master of Rotary Club of Newport-Irvine (2009-10), and participated in Rotary community activities for Olive Crest, SnowBall Express, Senior Meals, Woodbridge High School annual run, UCI Rotaract, Uni High Interact, Irvine Senior & Youth Job Fairs, Camp Pendleton Marines & more.
-He mentored an aspiring young boy who wanted to be an American Football star as part of America On Track Orange County MCP program, and mentored UC Irvine students building new startups.
-Sanjay also served as a Foundation committee member at Chinamaya Mission Los Angeles (2011-2012).
-In the past, Sanjay was a basketball coach for his son's teams (Rancho middle school, NJB - IYBL, and Fremont NJB), art master for my daughter's class, and technology adviser for the entire Fremont school district.
-Sanjay was the appointed member by the Board of Education for the Technology Advisory Committee for the entire Fremont School District, and proposed a technology vision and plan for over 40,000 students (2006-2007).
-Sanjay's wife and him participate in local philanthropy to the best of their ability.
-Sanjay was a Web 2.0 adviser for CSU Fullerton Extended Education program and appointed member of Dean's Leadership Circle of University of California, Irvine.
-Sanjay founded the non-profit Osteoporosis Foundation.
+I was the co-founder of Startup America Orange County in 2012, that helped inspire and connect a few hundred startups during our launch year.
+In the past I was the board member of Asian Business Association of Orange County for three years, and President-Elect for 2012 - during my volunteer role, our team inspired and educated over 2,500 small businesses in Orange County.
+I was an active member of OCTANe and Irvine Chamber of Commerce, and past Rotarian - Rotary Club of Newport-Irvine.
+I was the New Generations & Youth Services Director of Rotary club for three years.
+I served as the Secretary of School Site Council at Turtle Rock Elementary School (2007-10) & Treasurer of Turtle Rock Elementary School PTA (2009-10).
+I was the Fine Master of Rotary Club of Newport-Irvine (2009-10), and participated in Rotary community activities for Olive Crest, SnowBall Express, Senior Meals, Woodbridge High School annual run, UCI Rotaract, Uni High Interact, Irvine Senior & Youth Job Fairs, Camp Pendleton Marines & more.
+I even tried mentoring an aspiring young boy who wanted to be an American Football star as part of America On Track Orange County MCP program, and mentored UC Irvine business school students building new startups.
+I had served as a Foundation committee member at Chinamaya Mission Los Angeles (2011-2012).
+In the past, I was the basketball coach for his son's teams (Rancho middle school, NJB - IYBL, and Fremont NJB), art master for my daughter's class, and technology adviser for the entire Fremont school district.
+I was the appointed member by the Board of Education for the Technology Advisory Committee for the entire Fremont School District, and proposed a technology vision and plan for over 40,000 students (2006-2007).
+My wife, my children and I participate in local philanthropy to the best of their ability.
+I was also a Web 2.0 adviser for CSU Fullerton Extended Education program and appointed member of Dean's Leadership Circle of University of California, Irvine.
+I founded the non-profit Osteoporosis Foundation.

-Business & Social Networking, Mentoring, Creativity & Innovation, Small Business, Education, Public Speaking, Indian Cricket, NFL Football, Fantasy Football, Longhorns Football, NBA Basketball, Walking, Sightseeing, Comedy, Music (Bollywood & 80's), Nice Drive, Community Service and Family time
+Business & Social Networking, Mentoring, Creativity & Innovation, Small Business, Indian Cricket, NFL Football, Fantasy Football, Longhorns Football, NBA Basketball, Walking, Sightseeing, Comedy, Music (Bollywood & 80's), Nice Drive, Education, Community Service and Family time

 "Life is Great, Live it Happily"